confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 has laid the groundwork to allow us to serve requests from standbys, even if they are still in rebalancing state or have not caught up to the last committed offset of the active.

-Every ksql server now has the information of:
+Every KSQL server now has the information of:

 1. Local offset lag: The lag of all partitions the server hosts (whether active or standby)
 2. Routing Metadata for a key: The partition, active host and standy hosts per key